 In 2009 that foundary went into what the U.S. would call bankruptcy [Britain calls it Administration].
 They successfully reorganized the same year and continue successfully operating.(6)

-(The seven-note scale is the notes represented by the white keys on a piano.)
+(The seven-note scale are the notes represented by the white keys on a piano.)

-They were used by church tower bell change ringers to rehearse outside their towers.
+Those handbells were used by church tower bell change ringers to rehearse in locations other than inside their towers.

 (Change ringing is a British form of pealing, whereby 5 to 12 bells are rung in mathematical permutations (different orderings in the ringing sequence), by pulling ropes attached to bell wheels.
 On five, six, or seven bells, a peal is the maximum number of permutations (orderings) possible.)

-Tower bell ringers' enthusiasm for practicing the complicated algorithms of change ringing can easily exceed the neighbours' patience, so HandBells were an educational tool that offered them a way to practice change ringing without the aural assault on the surrounding town.
+Tower bell ringers' enthusiasm for practicing the complicated algorithms of change ringing can easily exceed the neighbors' patience, so handbells were an educational tool that offered them a way to practice change ringing without the aural assault on the surrounding town.
 It was also pleasanter for the ringers to learn and practise in the warmth of the local pub rather than in a cold tower in winter.
-The HandBell sets used by change ringers had the same number of bells as in the towers – generally six to twelve, tuned to a 7-note diatonic scale.
+The handbell sets used by change ringers had the same number of bells as in the towers – generally six to twelve, tuned to a 7-note diatonic scale.